top of page

 I am an Associate Professor in Public Policy at the Blavatnik School of Government, Oxford University, where I also serve as Director of the Lemann Foundation Programme for the Public Sector

-My research explores questions relating to the intended and unintended consequences of government policies, bias and stereotyping.
-I currently spend most of my research time working on gender, political polarisation, trust and public integrity.
-I oversee research on health and education policies and outcomes, and government coordination more broadly, as part of the Lemann Foundation Programme.
-The Programme also produces materials aimed at practitioners and organises seminars across universities.
+I also oversee research on health and education policies and outcomes, government coordination more broadly, as well as work on racial equity, as part of the Lemann Foundation Programme.
+The Programme produces various materials aimed at practitioners and organises seminars across universities, especially in Brazil.

 IMG_2397_edited.jpg